Macroevolution: Evolution of bat wings

-Limbloss in lizards and snakes
+Limb loss in lizards and snakes

 Snakes evolved from lizards.
 Phylogenetic analysis shows that snakes are actually nested within the phylogenetic tree of lizards, demonstrating that they have a common ancestor.
 This split happened about 180 million years ago and several intermediary fossils are known to document the origin.
 In fact, limbs have been lost in numerous clades of reptiles, and there are cases of recent limb loss.
 For instance, the skink genus Lerista has lost limbs in multiple cases, with all possible intermediary steps, that is, there are species which have fully developed limbs, shorter limbs with 5, 4, 3, 2, 1 or no toes at all.

 Human evolution

 While human evolution from their primate ancestors did not require massive morphological changes, our brain has sufficiently changed to allow human consciousness and intelligence.
 While the latter involves relatively minor morphological changes it did result in dramatic changes to brain function.
 Thus, macroevolution does not have to be morphological, it can also be functional.

+The study of human (brain) evolution benefits from the fact that human and ape genomes are available so that the genomes of our common ancestor can be reconstructed.
+Even though the precise genetic mechanisms that shaped the human brain are not known, the mutations involved in human brain evolution are largely known, given that the genes expressed in the brain are relatively well understood.

 Evolution of viviparity in lizards

 Most lizards are egg-laying and thus need an environment that is warm enough to incubate their eggs.
 However, some species have evolved viviparity, that is, they give birth to live young, as almost all mammals do.
 In several clades of lizards, egg-laying (oviparous) species have evolved into live-bearing ones, apparently with very little genetic change.
-For instance, a European common lizard, Zootoca vivipara, is vivparous throughout most of its range, but oviparous in the extreme southwest portion.
+For instance, a European common lizard, Zootoca vivipara, is viviparous throughout most of its range, but oviparous in the extreme southwest portion.
 That is, within a single species, a radical change in reproductive behavior has happened.
 Similar cases are known from South American lizards of the genus Liolaemus which have egg-laying species at lower altitudes, but closely related viviparous species at higher altitudes, suggesting that the switch from oviparous to viviparous reproduction does not require many genetic changes.